Consumer Bill of Rights Regarding Tax Preparers

 - Fees and additional charges.
-Tax preparers must have a sign listing the tax preparation services they offer and any fees they charge.
+Tax preparers must have a sign listing the tax preparation services they offer, the price of each service, and any additional fees they charge.

 - Options for paying for service and receiving your refund.
 Tax preparers cannot require you to use a Refund Anticipation Loan/Refund Advance Loan (RAL), Refund Anticipation Check (RAC), Refund Transfer, or other similar products.
 RACs and Refund Transfers are deferred payment options, which mean you do not pay for service now but money will be taken from your refund.
 Be aware that all of these options may have additional fees, increase the tax preparation fee, and/or delay the receipt of your refund.